alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 ## Create a metadata record

-To use the data.gov.uk harvester, you must host the dataset publicly on the internet for the harvester to find.
+To use the data.gov.uk directory harvester, you must host the dataset publicly on the internet for the harvester to find.

 You must describe each dataset in a ‘metadata record’ and give information about the dataset such as: